 Lavenda and Schultz begin with a conventional definition of a kinship system: “relatedness believed to be based on ideas of shared substance” (422).
 However, this apparently conventional and simple definition gets really strange, really fast.
 That is to say, as soon as we peer into what ideas people have about relatedness, shared substances, and how people have systematized those relationships, an incredible cross-cultural and historical diversity emerges.

 Why did anthropologists study kinship?

 Early anthropologists assumed kinship was of paramount importance.
 There were several reasons for this assumption.
 First, as Lavenda and Schultz put it, “kinship studies in anthropology were based on the assumption that all societies recognize the same basic biological relationships between mothers and fathers, children and parents, and sisters and brothers” (422).
-Second, as discussed in the class on politics, anthropologists portrayed kinship as a crucial organizing factor for societies which seemed to be state-less or lack formal government.
+Second, anthropologists portrayed kinship as a crucial organizing factor for societies which seemed to be state-less or lack formal government.
 Finally, collecting kinship terms and attempting to systematize them seemed to be a way to quickly categorize and develop a typology of various societies.
-The concentration of anthropology on kinship became so extreme that “in the early 1950s, in the heyday of British structural-functionalism, kinship studies were in fact so dominant that outsiders spoke ironically of [anthropology] as kinshipology” (Eriksen 2004, 102).
+The concentration of anthropology on kinship became so extreme that “in the early 1950s, in the heyday of British structural-functionalism, kinship studies were in fact so dominant that outsiders spoke ironically of [anthropology] as kinshipology” (Eriksen 2017, 99).

 Kinship & Anthropology